queer-community-allies/queer-community-allies/resources/index.md

 ---

 - Virtual connections during the COVID-19 pandemic
-- Online glossaries of Queer †erms
+- Online glossaries of Queer terms
 - Health providers and therapists
 - Workplaces for teens
 - Teams, interest groups, and hangout spots